Skinny broadband plans

 - The highlights: Flexible plans and award-winning customer service.

-Skinny is a division of Spark New Zealand Trading Limited providing both mobile and broadband plans to New Zealanders.
+Skinny is a division of Spark New Zealand Trading Limited providing both broadband and mobile plans to New Zealanders.
 It piggybacks off Spark’s 4G network to provide wireless as well as fixed-connection broadband, with a network that is consistently being improved to extend coverage around the country.

 Skinny keeps broadband prices as low as possible by stripping everything back and only charging for the things you actually need.
 And there’s good news for people that don’t like to be tied into a contract.
 It offers no-term prepay plans for both Wireless 4G and fixed connection, so you pay in advance each month with the option to cancel at any time.

-Read on to find out if Skinny broadband could be suitable for your home.
+Read on to find out if Skinny broadband plans could be suitable for your home.

 Compare Skinny broadband plans